jrandj/java-11/README.md

     * It will print `13`.
 The concatenation does not assign a new value to `line`, and trim takes spaces from the beginning and end of a String.

 1. Which of the following is not a primitive data value in Java?
     * Strings and the Object class are not primitive data types.
+The primitive data types are boolean, byte, char, int, long, float, and double.

 1. What will be the output of the following program?
     ```java